-Resistance is a measure of how much voltage an electrical element needs in order to increase the electrical current.
+Resistance is a measure of how much voltage an electrical element needs in order to increase the electric current.
 The actual resistance depends on both the resistivity and the geometry of the wire.
-Resistivity is a property of the material (metals have low resistivity; wood has high resistivity).
-Resistivity of a material helps determine how well it will conduct electricity.
+Resistivity is a property of the material that helps determine how well it will conduct electricity (metals have low resistivity; wood has high resistivity).
 A higher resistance results in a lower current for a given voltage.
 Resistance is measured in Ohms (Ω).

 The University of Colorado has graciously allowed us to use the following Phet simulation.
 Explore the simulation to see how resistance changes depending on geometry and resistivity:

 For further information please see the related pages below: